lhcb/starterkit-lessons/04-files-from-grid.md

 Again this will take a while but afterwards you should have a file called `00035742_00000002_1.allstreams.dst` in the directory where you called the command.

 > ## Downloading the file during a Starterkit lesson {.callout}
 > Lots of people downloading the same file at the same time can be very slow.
-As a workout, the file is also available on EOS, and can be downloaded to your current directory with the following command:
+> As a workaround, the file is also available on EOS, and can be downloaded to
+> your current directory with the following command:
 > ```bash
 > $ xrdcp root://eoslhcb.cern.ch//eos/lhcb/user/a/apearce/Starterkit/Nov2015/00035742_00000001_1.allstreams.dst
 > ```